odoo/odoo/doc/reference/cmdline.rst

     select the tests to run by using tags.

+.. option:: --screenshots

+    Specify directory where to write screenshots when an HttpCase.browser_js test fails.
+It defaults to :file:`/tmp/odoo_tests/{db_name}/screenshots`

+.. option:: --screencasts

+    Enable screencasts and specify directory where to write screencasts files.
+    The ``ffmpeg`` utility needs to be installed to encode frames into a video file.
+Otherwise frames will be kept instead of the video file.

+    ``1``, ``t`` or ``true`` can be used to use the same directory as the above mentioned ``--screenshots`` option.

 .. option:: --dev <feature,feature,...,feature>

     * ``all``: all the features below are activated